 Others – You will also need hing (asafoetida), vegetable oil, kalonji (nigella seeds, onion seeds), saunf (fennel seeds), salt, Kashmiri red chilli powder, and salt.

 Skip adding asafetida (hing) for a gluten-free version.

-You can also add some fenugreek seeds (methi dana), cumin seeds, mustard seeds, and turmeric powder to this aam ki launji recipe.
+You can also add some fenugreek seeds (methi dana), cumin seeds, brown mustard seeds, and turmeric powder to this aam ki launji recipe.

 Adding a little chaat masala, black salt, and garam masala powder gives a slightly different taste to this raw mango relish, you can try adding some too.

 If you have some panch phoron lying around, then you can use it to temper the launji.